Allan-njoroge/interior-design/README.md

 ﻿# interior-design

-This is a multipage School Website project created for a fictional project.
+This is a multipage School Website project created for a fictional company.
 The website is designed to showcase the company's history, products, services, recent advertisements, and enable online transactions.
-The project utilizes HTML, CSS, and incorporates some JavaScript functionalities.
+The project utilizes HTML, CSS and incorporates some JavaScript functionalities.

 <h1>Pages</h1>